 Resist the urge to procrastinate.
 If you disagree with a medical bill, it can be tempting to set it aside and “worry about it later” but this can result in interest charges or even being turned over to collections.
 This will not only lower your credit rating but it may also increase your stress.
 Be proactive and avoid the issue from escalating.

 Keep Track of Your Records

 Keep track of all of your paperwork, visits, and contacts with your provider.
-Making a dated list of all your medical appointments and test/procedures will help you remember exactly what you are being charged for once the bills arrive.
+Making a dated list of all your medical appointments and tests/procedures will help you remember exactly what you are being charged for once the bills arrive.
 Your insurance company may also send you an explanation of benefits (EOB) explaining what portion they paid and what you will be responsible for.
 Any time you have contact with your doctor or health insurance company, be sure to document the date, time, who you spoke to, and what was discussed.
 You will need this information later if discrepancies arise.
 When your medical bill arrives, be sure to compare it with your own log.
 Then track how you are paying the bill; important details are: date paid, amount paid, name of provider who was paid, check number, and remaining balance due if not paid in full.

 Contact Your Provider

 Providers are human and sometimes make mistakes.
 A simple call to the billing department listed on your bill can often resolve the error.
-Be sure to have your bill in hand when you call so can reference the billing account number and billing details.
+Be sure to have your bill in hand when you call so you can reference the billing account number and billing details.
 If your concerns are settled, ask the representative to send you a corrected bill in the mail and keep this as part of your records.
 Ask the representative for an approximate time as to when you should receive the corrected bill and then contact them again if you do not receive it.

 Request an Itemized Bill